waynevanson/rollup-stream-gulp/readme.md

 Currently the recommended way is to use `@rollup/stream`.
 This works well, but has a few limitations.

 - `requires \`vinyl-source-stream\``
+- Outputs utf-8 only and not the chunks containing rollup metadata
   - only allows outputing one file per stream instance
   - `options.manualChunks` not supported
 - DX is non-optimal

 ## Usage

-### Basic
+Accepts all the `RollupOption`'s excluding `input`, which is gathered from `gulp.src()`.

 ```ts
 // gulpfile.ts